 Overseas schools

-There are also media guides available in several languages and guided tours can be in English, French, German, or Italian.
-Please be aware that our guides are volunteers and demand is extremely high so it is advised to book these facilities in advance.
+Please be aware that our guides are volunteers and demand is extremely high, so it is always advisable to book these facilities well in advance of your visit.

 Support for students